“Who is the best Licensed Insolvency Trustee in Toronto?”

 - John doesn’t want to file bankruptcy but sees a TV advertisement by “AOK Debt Management”.
 The TV ad says that AOK can “help you deal with your debts without going bankrupt”.

-As you can see in this example, because of its commission, it was in AOK’s interest to have John file for bankruptcy, even though it may not have been the best thing for John.
+As you can see in this example, because of its commission, it was in AOK’s interest to have John file for bankruptcy, even though it may not have been in John’s best interes.

 So be warned and follow this old adage: if you something is too good to be true, it usually is!

-It’s very likely that you’ll meet with two trustees that have the same professional qualifications and experience, but you will instinctively have a good feeling about one and apprehensions about the other.
+You may meet with meet with two Trustees that have the same professional qualifications and experience, but you’ll instinctively have a good feeling about one and apprehensions about the other.

-Therefore, with all the aforementioned factors taken into consideration, it’s important that you choose a trustee that you are personally comfortable in dealing with.
+Therefore, with all the aforementioned factors taken into consideration, it’s important that you choose a Trustee that you’re personally comfortable with.
 If you are filing a bankruptcy, your bankruptcy will last a minimum length of 9 months.
 If you are filing a consumer proposal, your proposal can last up to 5 years.
-Therefore, if you are working with a professional for that length of time, it’s important that you assess his or her personality to see if the trustee’s personality best fits with yours.
+Therefore, if you’re working with a professional for that length of time, it’s important that you assess his or her personality to see if the Trustee’s personality best fits with yours.